Microbiology and Infection Research

 As well as the above, we are also keen participants in research relating to Antimicrobial Resistance (AMR).
 Every year antibiotic resistant bacteria kills 25,000 people in Europe and in 2013 the Government produced the "UK Five Year Antimicrobial Resistance Strategy" in response to the increasing prevalence of resistance to antibiotics, which are highly important to not only simple common infections but some of the biggest medical advances over recent years including organ transplantation and cancer chemotherapy.

-This is why here at York Teaching Hospital NHS Foundation Trust we are actively participating in AMR Research that is adopted on a large scale by our clinical staff to promote the current and future health of the population.
+This is why here at York and Scarborough Teaching Hospitals NHS Foundation Trust we are actively participating in AMR Research that is adopted on a large scale by our clinical staff to promote the current and future health of the population.
 One of the fields of AMR research that we are participating in is Antimicrobial Stewardship.
 This are investigates how doctors and nurses can use antibiotics more carefully, to ensure the will continue to work in the future.

 We are involved in AMR research that is generated by both UK based Hospitals and Universities as well as that which is widespread across Europe and are fortunate enough to be a participating Trust in th COMBACTE initiative (Combatting Bacterial Resistance in Europe - improving clinical trials for antibiotics).